virtualsecureplatform/TFHEpp/README.md

 # Speed Test

 Following Code measure how many time homomorphic NAND takes on your computer with TFHEpp.
-Current implementations of tests consumes large stacks, so you need 'ulimit -s unlimited' to expand the stack usage limit.
 ```
 git clone https://github.com/virtualsecureplatform/TFHEpp
 cd TFHEpp